yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 {gcard}
 {gdeck}

-{refer}The order of parameters of the event handling method is strict, please refer to [Dynamic Data Event Handler Adapter|Event Listener Container#eventhandleradapter] for more information about it.{refer}
+{% refer %}The order of parameters of the event handling method is strict, please refer to [Dynamic Data Event Handler Adapter|Event Listener Container#eventhandleradapter] for more information about it.{% endrefer %}

 # Masking Notifications